jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-03b.md

 {{< youtube Yh5uY0gJWus >}}

-#

-In this way, BUR creates full employment witout being a debt-trap like microfinance nor encouraging gambling as what happens with UBI.
-It would also be cheaper to administer if it were done online.
+In this way, BPR can create full employment witout being a debt-trap like microfinance, nor encourage idleness as what happens with UBI.
+It can also be administered fully online, making it cheaper to run.

 <!-- It might not make sense to make food as the foundation of an economic system, now that food is plentiful.
 But it will make more sense when global warming and overpopulation starts making food less easy to come by.
 It will make the most sense in future human colonies in other planets where food is not guaranteed. -->
 <!--